 1. Application and acceptance of Terms and Conditions

-1.3.
-By applying to receive a payment under the Program, you agree to be bound by these Terms and Conditions.
+1.3 By applying to register to participate in the Scheme, a business agrees to be bound by these Terms and Conditions.

 2. Definitions and interpretation

 2.1 In these Terms and Conditions, unless the context otherwise requires:

 - “ACN" means Australian Company Number.

 - “Approved Early Childhood Education Provider” means a business that has been approved and registered by the Australian Children’s Education & Care Quality Authority.

 - “before and after school care” includes vacation care.

 - “customer” means a parent or guardian who has been issued with a BASC Voucher.